 Trout fishing provides significant opportunities for outdoor recreation in Virginia.
 About one out of every seven hours spent fishing by Virginians is spent in pursuit of trout.
 Only Largemouth Bass and Smallmouth Bass receive more attention from anglers.
 Due to Virginia’s warm climate, trout thrive year around only in higher-elevation mountain streams and in cold river tailwaters below a few large dams, such as the Jackson River and the Smith River.
-Consequently, 80% of trout fishing in Virginia depends upon the more than one million catchable-size trout stocked annually by Virginia Department of Game and Inland Fisheries (VDGIF).
-Approximately 100,000 anglers fish for these stocked trout in Virginia each year in more than 180 streams and lakes stocked by VDGIF.
+Consequently, 80% of trout fishing in Virginia depends upon the more than one million catchable-size trout stocked annually by Virginia Department of Wildlife Resources (VDWR).
+Approximately 100,000 anglers fish for these stocked trout in Virginia each year in more than 180 streams and lakes stocked by VDWR.

 The issue areas and associated goal statements are as follows: